cytopia/devilbox/docs/custom-container/integrate-mailhog.rst

 Start the Devilbox
 ------------------

-The final step is to start the Devilbox with mailhog.
+The final step is to start the Devilbox with MailHog.

 Let's assume you want to start ``php``, ``httpd``, ``bind``, ``mysql`` and ``mailhog``.